cabberley/hol-win10/README.md

 __Configure the Workstation:__ _(30 Minutes)_

+- If the default user was changed add the user to the group - use PowerShell

+        1. `Add-LocalGroupMember -Group "docker-users" -Member $env:UserName`
+        2. Log out and Log back into the RDP session

 - Start Docker-Desktop

-   - If the default user was changed add the user to the group

-        `Add-LocalGroupMember -Group "docker-users" -Member $env:UserName`

    - In Docker Settings enable the following settings.